dc4eu/vc/standards/apiv29.md

 This endpoint is to be used by the Issuer System to retrieve specific document data from the `datastore` to be issued as credential.
 As mapping is done in the `datastore` the Call has to have identity information included.
 The inputs `authentic_source`, `document_type`, and `collect_id` are used to identify the correct attestation.
 After selection of the document, attribute based identity mapping is performed by the `datastore`.
 Only if this is successful, all credential relevant information gets returned to the Issuer System.

-Note: depending on the architecture, the issuer system will determine the endpoint to retrieve the document data based on the `authentic_source` input and the configuration of the Backend.
+Note: Depending on the architecture, the issuer system will determine the endpoint to retrieve the document data based on the `authentic_source` input and the configuration of the Backend.

 ### Attribute Table